An Evolution Equation Approach to Linear Quantum Field Theory: Evolutions on pseudo-unitary spaces

 The following proposition describes a large class of pseudo-unitary transformations and pseudo-unitary generators on Krein spaces.

 \begin{proposition} Suppose that $(\cW,Q)$ is a Krein space and $S_\bullet$ is an admissible involution with the corresponding scalar product $\cinner{\cdot}{\cdot}_\bullet$.
-If $B$ is a densely defined operator on $\cW$, self-adjoint in the sense of $\cW_\bullet$ and commuting with $S_\bullet$, then $B$ is a pseudo-unitary generator on $(\cW,Q)$ in the sense of Def.~\ref{def:symgen}. \end{proposition}
+If $B$ is a densely defined operator on $\cW$, self-adjoint in the sense of $\cW_\bullet$ and commuting with $S_\bullet$, then $B$ is a pseudo-unitary generator on $(\cW,Q)$ in the sense of Def.~\ref{def:symgen}. \end{proposition} \begin{proof} Clearly, $\e^{-\ri tB}$ is a unitary operator on $\cW_\bullet$ commuting with $S_\bullet$.
+Therefore, it is a pseudo-unitary transformation (see Def. \ref{pseudo-uni}). \end{proof}